 Speed and clarity

 Spain Spanish — particularly Andalusian Spanish in the south — tends to drop final consonants and run words together quickly.
-Mexican Spanish and Colombian Spanish (particularly Bogotá) are often considered clearer and more deliberate by learners.
+Central Mexican Spanish and Colombian Spanish (particularly Bogotá) are often considered clearer and more deliberate by learners.
 This is why many language learning resources default to Mexican or Colombian Spanish: the pronunciation is more measured and easier to parse at lower levels.

 Which Spanish should you learn?